 The same thing happens with the motion of the Earth.
 Due to Earth’s rotation, the surface of the Earth is moving at 1656 km/h near the equator.
 We never feel it because the speed is constant, or in other words, the acceleration is zero.

 Without the sensory input from sight and hearing, we can feel acceleration, but not speed.
 We feel acceleration through our vestibular system in our inner ear.
-Using the vestibular system, we can maintain balance when upright, and determine which way is up even while blindfolded.
+Using the vestibular system, we can maintain balance when upright, and determine which way is up even when blindfolded.

-To determine the plane is actually flying at such speed, we have to use our sense of sight.
-We can look out and observe the objects outside are in fact moving, indicating the plane we are in is actually moving.
+To determine the airplane is actually flying at such speed, we have to use our sense of sight.
+We can look out and observe the objects outside are moving, indicating the plane we are in is actually moving.

 Table of Contents

 The Limits of Acceleration That Can Be Perceived By Humans